contractautomataproject/tictactoe/README.md

 It is possible to choose between X and O players to play against the computer.
 The computer can either play randomly, or following a synthesised strategy.
 In this last case, the strategy allows the computer to never lose a game (it always wins or ties).

 ### Getting started

-The easiest way to start is to download the released jar files of this repository.
+The easiest way to start is to download the released jar files of this repository (see Releases in the right column).
 These files are runnable from command-line, and  they only require a Java distribution compatible with version 11.

 To play the game type: